stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-  The successful establishment of the southern base above the glacier in Latitude 86&deg; 7&prime;, East Longitude 174&deg; 23&prime;, and the phenomenally rapid and effective borings and blastings made at various points reached by our sledge trips and short a&euml;roplane flights, are matters of history; as is the arduous and triumphant ascent of Mt.
-Nansen by Pabodie and two of the graduate students&mdash;Gedney and Carroll&mdash;on December 13&ndash;15.
+  The successful establishment of the southern base above the glacier in Latitude 86&deg; 7&prime;, East Longitude 174&deg; 23&prime;, and the phenomenally rapid and effective borings and blastings made at various points reached by our sledge trips and short aëroplane flights, are matters of history; as is the arduous and triumphant ascent of Mt.
+Nansen by Pabodie and two of the graduate students--Gedney and Carroll--on December 13&ndash;15.
 We were some 8500 feet above sea-level, and when experimental drillings revealed solid ground only twelve feet down through the snow and ice at certain points, we made considerable use of the small melting apparatus and sunk bores and performed dynamiting at many places where no previous explorer had ever thought of securing mineral specimens.
-The pre-Cambrian granites and beacon sandstones thus obtained confirmed our belief that this plateau was homogeneous with the great bulk of the continent to the west, but somewhat different from the parts lying eastward below South America&mdash;which we then thought to form a separate and smaller continent divided from the larger one by a frozen junction of Ross and Weddell Seas, though Byrd has since disproved the hypothesis.
+The pre-Cambrian granites and beacon sandstones thus obtained confirmed our belief that this plateau was homogeneous with the great bulk of the continent to the west, but somewhat different from the parts lying eastward below South America--which we then thought to form a separate and smaller continent divided from the larger one by a frozen junction of Ross and Weddell Seas, though Byrd has since disproved the hypothesis.

-  In certain of the sandstones, dynamited and chiselled after boring revealed their nature, we found some highly interesting fossil markings and fragments&mdash;notably ferns, seaweeds, trilobites, crinoids, and such molluscs as lingulae and gasteropods&mdash;all of which seemed of real significance in connexion with the region&rsquo;s primordial history.
+  In certain of the sandstones, dynamited and chiselled after boring revealed their nature, we found some highly interesting fossil markings and fragments--notably ferns, seaweeds, trilobites, crinoids, and such molluscs as lingulae and gasteropods--all of which seemed of real significance in connexion with the region's primordial history.
 There was also a queer triangular, striated marking about a foot in greatest diameter which Lake pieced together from three fragments of slate brought up from a deep-blasted aperture.
 These fragments came from a point to the westward, near the Queen Alexandra Range; and Lake, as a biologist,